Throwback Thursday: Consternation Again Over a New NBA Ball

 That article gets into the statistics and shooting percentages (along with the player input dynamics):

 One-quarter of the way through the season, the volume of the criticism has grown quieter.
 In 426 games through Wednesday, the league's average field-goal accuracy stood at 45.2% and its average three-point accuracy at 34.8%.
 Both stood as the lowest marks at the same point in a season since 2015-16, but by relatively small margins.
 Many around the NBA see last year's record shooting numbers — 46.4% overall and 36.9% on threes at the same point — played largely in front of fan-free arenas, as the statistical exception.

 The “statistical exception” isn't a signal in the Process Behavior Chart.
 So, it's not worth a lot of time trying to explain why there's a difference… as is also the case this season.What do you think?
-Scroll down to comment or share your thoughts and the post on social media.
+Please scroll down to post a comment or share the post with your thoughts on LinkedIn.
 Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.